This takes about 30 seconds. Your passwords are encrypted from the moment they enter Lockbox.

 Important: The exported CSV contains your passwords in plain text.
 Import it into Lockbox immediately and delete the file afterwards.

-If you don't have it yet, download from the App Store or Google Play.
+If you don't have it yet, download Lockbox for iOS, Android, or Chrome.

 Tap the Settings tab, then tap "Import from another app."